Dueling Trump-Biden events offer contrasting virus responses

 Dueling Trump-Biden events offer contrasting virus responsesNew

 LANCASTER, Pa.
-(AP) — The presidential campaign is starting take on a more traditional look.
+(AP) — The presidential campaign is starting to take on a more traditional look.
 The campaign has largely been frozen for several months because of the coronavirus.
-But President Donald Trump and his Democratic challenger, Joe Biden, swung through critical battleground states on Thursday presenting starkly different visions for a post-pandemic America.
-Touring a shipyard in Marinette, Wisconsin, on Thursday, Trump insisted the economy is “coming back at a level nobody ever imagined possible.”
+But President Donald Trump and Democratic challenger Joe Biden swung through critical battleground states on Thursday presenting starkly different visions for a post-pandemic America.
+Touring a shipyard in Marinette, Wisconsin, Trump insisted the economy is “coming back at a level nobody ever imagined possible.”
 But in Lancaster, Pennsylvania, Biden warned “no miracles are coming.”
 Biden wants to present himself as a competent leader ready to level with the nation about the hardships to come.